 In 1973 Gledhill expanded into its new 70,000 square feet, state of the art manufacturing centre in Blackpool.
 This allowed the company to meet demand for 4000 domestic cylinders per week, including commercial vessels which ranged up to 10,000 litres capacity.

 Local manufacturing depots

 By 2000, Gledhill had its main manufacturing plant in Blackpool, but in addition, it had a network of manufacturing depots stretching from Inverkeithing in the north to Paignton in the south.
-This has become a unique attribute for Gledhill, providing same day collection and next day delivery of bespoke copper cylinders, considerably quicker than other manufacturers.
+This became a unique attribute for Gledhill, and has continued to develop into the effective distribution network of today.

 Their unique structure, consisting of five distribution hubs, is geographically situated for effective, widespread product availability.
 Headed by a central sales and logistics team at their Blackpool headquarters and transported via their own fleet of Gledhill vehicles, they have ultimate control over the delivery of their products, enabling them to add value to their customers, meet demanding orders and high service expectations.